The Fresh Air Challenge - Te Wero Hauhau is about making positive changes to how we travel, in particular to work and school.

 Individuals trips are logged on the website, and then added to the workplace or school total.
 At the end of the month, winners of the school and workplace challenge are announced with lots of great rewards and prizes to be won.

-Let’s Go want to make sustainable travel achievable for everyone and we recognise the challenges people have with commitments outside of work and with family.
-However, changing just one car commute to an active travel choice, is going to make a difference and add an extra spring in your step.
+Let’s Go want to make active and sustainable travel achievable for everyone.
+We recognise the challenges people have with commitments outside of work and family, however changing just one car journey each week to an active or sustainable travel trip can make a difference.

 If you are a school or a workplace and want to get involved, please contact Letsgo@npdc.govt.nz.